-- reinforcing the school's values through whole school and classroom displays - 'The outcome of Religious Education is religiously literate young people who have the knowledge, understanding and skills appropriate to their age and capacity to think spiritually, ethically and theologically, and who are aware of the demands of religious commitment in everyday life.
+- praise and reward for good behaviour and acts of kindness - reinforcing the school's values through whole school and classroom displays

+• 'The outcome of Religious Education is religiously literate young people who have the knowledge, understanding and skills - appropriate to their age and capacity - to think spiritually, ethically and theologically, and who are aware of the demands of religious commitment in everyday life.
 (Religious Education in Catholic Schools, para.
 4, Catholic Bishops' Conference, 2000).